CERNN/MR-LBM/README.md

 ## Creating a boundary case
-In order to create a NEW_CASE is necessary to create modify three files:

-1. Boundary_initialization_files/NEW_CASE : should contain the binary value of which type of boundary condition is applied to each cell.
-This file will be loaded during the initilazation process.
-As default fluid nodes without BC should be 0b0000000 and solid nodes 0b11111111.
-Currently support up to 254 different boundary conditions for each case

-2. IncludeMlbmBc_###/NEW_CASE : Either moment or population based.
-This file should contain how the boundary condition is calculated for each case.

-3. includeFiles/interface : The definition if the frontier in each of the three directions (x,y, and z) will be periodic, otherwise has be defined as a WALL.
-Necessary to avoid population leakeage between frontiers.
+Cases are managed in the cases folder, where each case has to have to following files:

+1. bc_definition: Defines the mathematical equations to compute the moments of 0th to 2nd order.
+2. bc_initialization: Defines the boundary condition flag
+3. constants: define the simulation parameters, ie, mesh size, velocity and so on.
+4. flow initialization: define how the flow will be initialized.

 ## using voxels immersed bodies
 1. create a csv with the coordinates values for solid nodes
-2.  edit VOXEL_FILENAME defintion in var.h
+2. add an include with VOXEL_FILENAME defintion in constants
-3.  externalFlow create bc creates a fixed inlet velocity and outflow in the z-direction
+3. add an incluence for VOXEL_BC_DEFINE in the bc_definition

 ## Gallery